 It does not matter where exactly you saved or place your files in your PS4 hard drive.
 Once it fills up, these files can be all over the place and scattered on different sectors over your hard drive.
 This can happen especially if you do a lot of write/delete operations with your games.

 A PS4 hard drive usually has a speed of 50 to 100 Mbps to read and with a 10-millisecond access time.
 But with defragmented and scattered files across different sectors, this will inevitably make the processing much slower.
 You will notice this through the performance issues mentioned earlier.

 Rebuilding your database scans your hard drive and rearranges these files, creating a new database of all content on your PS4 system.
 Defragmented files will be cleaned, which makes your files more organized compared to before.
 Furthermore, this frees up space on your dive, creating a better and healthier performance for your PS4.

-It is well to remember that an organized database can make your game load faster, lessen the lagging, and freeze time.
+It is well to remember that an organized database can make your game load faster and lessen the lagging and freeze time.
 Therefore, if you do not want to lose that ranked match just because of this, it is much better to learn or relearn to rebuild your PS4 database regularly.

 Frequently Asked Questions

 How Long Does It Usually Take to Rebuild the PS4 Database?

 Conducting a database rebuild on your PS4 is not a taxing process.
 However, the time it usually takes for this process to complete depends on the size of the hard drive and how much memory is already used in it.